 A lot of computer and task chairs offer this feature.
 Basically, this office chair control allows the backrest to recline twice as fast as the seat cushion or at a 2-to-1 ratio, this allows the user to recline while keeping their seat relatively level to the floor instead of the traditional “rocking chair” type recline.

 Back Height Adjustment:

 Many computer, task, ergonomic and drafting chairs now offer this feature.
 Back height adjustment allows the user to position the backrest’s lumbar support area within a fixed range for customized support.
 Back height adjustment is often modified by turning a know located on the backrest stem or frame.
-Once this knob is loosened the backrest can be raised or lowered to the desired position, then the knob is tightened to hold position.
+Once this knob is loosened the backrest can be raised or lowered to the desired position, then the knob is tightened to hold the position.
 Ratchet back height adjustment is also becoming more popular with some newer models of office chairs, this eliminates the use of a knob and is set or controlled by simply raising or lowering the backrest to the desired level and then locked into position by use of the ratchet style frame stem.
-Of course there are many other chair functions available on the market and depending on your personal preference, daily amount of time spent in a chair and your intended use you may need or want an office chair with more ergonomic controls or features.
+Of course, there are many other chair functions available on the market and depending on your personal preference, the daily amount of time spent in a chair, and your intended use you may need or want an office chair with more ergonomic controls or features.
 If so, please follow the link at the bottom of the page for more information and a large selection of available ergonomic office chairs.
 Your office chair is your home away from home, so proper support and comfort are a must.